-This chapter describes the first of the essential steps of the advocacy planning framework.
-The basic steps of the framework are the following:
+We now proceed to the essential steps of the advocacy planning framework.
+The basic steps of the framework are:

-- Policy analysis
+- Policy analysis,

-- Outlining of advocacy strategies
+- Outlining of advocacy strategies,

-- Finalising advocacy strategies
+- Finalising advocacy strategies, and

-- Framing an advocacy action plan
+- Framing an advocacy action plan.

-These are the basic steps to be considered when taking any action in the name of professional advocacy.
+These are the basic steps to be considered when taking any action in the name of public advocacy.
 This chapter describes policy analysis, the first step of the mission.